Political Surveillance of the University

 Ray Chase and Edward Nicholson’s Shared Political Agenda

-Ray Chase, a Republican operative, past State Auditor and Congressperson, and Edward Nicholson, long-time Dean of Student Affairs, seem an unlikely pair to be active together in Minnesota and University politics.
-Nevertheless, the ten existing letters that they exchanged between 1936 and 1941 reveal two men who avidly worked together on political matters.
-Every letter from Chase asks for information from Nicholson on political matters related to the University of Minnesota.
-Most letters from Nicholson provide information, and some ask for help in addressing political matters, particularly around influencing the choice of University of Minnesota Regents.
-These ten letters may be found in the Documents section of the website, and are described with more context in this essay and the essay entitled, “Regent George Leonard and the Political Fight Over Selecting Regents.”
+Ray Chase, past State Auditor and Congressperson, and Edward Nicholson, long-time Dean of Student Affairs, seem an unlikely pair to be active together in Minnesota and University politics.
+Nevertheless, the ten existing letters that they exchanged between 1936 and 1941 reveal two men who avidly collaborated on political matters.
+Every letter from Chase asked for information from Nicholson on political matters related to the University of Minnesota.
+Most letters from Nicholson provided information and some asked for help in addressing political matters, particularly around influencing the choice of University of Minnesota Regents.
+These ten letters may be found in the Documents section of this website and are described with more context below and in the essay entitled “Regent George Leonard and the Political Fight Over Selecting Regents.”

 The first letter in the Chase files to Nicholson, written shortly after Franklin D. Roosevelt’s unprecedented victory over his Republican rival Alf Landon, reveals that Ray Chase was opening a business to provide information (what he loosely called “facts”) to clients, an activity he had undertaken during the 1936 election on behalf of Republican candidates in Washington D.C. and elsewhere.
 He intended for his business of providing information to shape political campaigns.
 He also promised to inform the University of Minnesota about the large number of “dangerous” students, faculty, workers, and administrators.